This post may contain affiliate links. Please read my disclosure.

 What is Lemongrass?

-I typically use lemongrass paste instead of fresh lemongrass because it is easier to work with and the flavor is almost the same (affiliate link).
 Fresh lemongrass can be found in many grocery stores, and should also be available at the Asian market if you choose to use it.
+If you can't find it, you can substitute a lemongrass paste.

 What is Fish Sauce?

-I HIGHLY recommend using Red Boat 40 fish sauce (affiliate link).
+I HIGHLY recommend using Red Boat 40 fish sauce .
 In my opinion, it is the best tasting fish sauce and is made with just straight anchovies and salt.

 Step By Step Instructions